JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 ## 2. Terminology
 ### 2.1 Index
 - A collection of documents (product, account, movie).
 Each of these elements are a _type_ .
-- Corresponds to a database within a RDBMS
+- Similar to a database within a RDBMS
 - Identified by names (lowercase)
 - Can define as many indexes you want (but most peoaple will have a few of them)